RamuSriram/Basic-Calculator/README.md

 # Basic Calculator

-This is a simple calculator application built using Android and Jetpack Compose.
+This is a simple calculator application built using Android Studio and Jetpack Compose.
 I created this app as a learning project to understand the basics of Android application development, including UI design with Compose, state management, and basic arithmetic operations.

 ## Features
 - Basic arithmetic operations: addition, subtraction, multiplication, and division